 Adopting cats into caring, permanent homes; providing life-long care, food & shelter for homeless cats; & improving the lives of feral cats.

 Since its purchase, the building was almost entirely demolished inside by TCH volunteers.
 Volunteers have assisted in framing, dry walling, mudding, and anything else they can do to help make progress.
-In order to stretch funds, volunteers are painting, installing doors and woodwork, building benches, and the myriad of other activities involved in renovating the 8,000 square-foot building!
+In order to stretch funds, volunteers are painting, installing doors and woodwork, and the myriad of other activities involved in renovating the 8,000 square-foot building!
 Thousands of volunteer hours have been poured into the facility.

 The Cat House, Lincoln's no-kill cat shelter, cares for about 150 cats at any given time.
 Here are a few of their stories: